junxit/us-congress-bills-113/bill.md

   - **(2)** authorizing the Secretary of the Treasury to disclose to the head of the agency information limited to describing whether the person has a seriously delinquent tax debt.
 - **(b)** *Impact on responsibility determination* The head of any executive agency, in evaluating any offer received in response to a solicitation issued by the agency for bids or proposals for a contract, shall consider a certification that the offeror has a seriously delinquent tax debt to be definitive proof that the offeror is not a responsible source as defined in section 113 of title 41, United States Code.
 - **(c)** *Debarment*
-  - **(1)** *Requirement* Except as provided in paragraph (2), the head of an executive agency shall propose a person for debarment after receiving an offer for a contract from such person if—
+  - **(1)** *Requirement* Except as provided in paragraph (2), the head of an executive agency shall initiate a suspension or debarment proceeding against a person after receiving an offer for a contract from such person if—
     - **(A)** such offer contains a certification (as required under subsection (a)(1)) that such person has a seriously delinquent tax debt; or
     - **(B)** the head of the agency receives information from the Secretary of the Treasury (as authorized under subsection (a)(2)) demonstrating that such a certification submitted by such person is false.
   - **(2)** *Waiver* The head of an executive agency may waive paragraph (1) with respect to a person based upon a written finding of urgent and compelling circumstances significantly affecting the interests of the United States.
 If the head of an executive agency waives paragraph (1) for a person, the head of the agency shall submit to Congress, within 30 days after the waiver is made, a report containing the rationale for the waiver and relevant information supporting the waiver decision.
-- **(d)** *Release of information* The Secretary of the Treasury shall make available to all executive agencies a standard form for the authorization described in subsection (a).
+- **(d)** *Release of information* The Secretary of the Treasury, in consultation with the Director of the Office of Management and Budget, shall make available to all executive agencies a standard form for the authorization described in subsection (a).
 - **(e)** *Revision of regulations* Not later than 270 days after the date of enactment of this subsection, the Federal Acquisition Regulation shall be revised to incorporate the requirements of this section.

 ## § 4.
 Disclosure and evaluation of grant applications from delinquent Federal debtors